 Salient Points and Sharp Angles, Poems by John Zedolik

 This collection stems from observations and memories that have triggered poetic responses.
-Usually, external phenomena or experience generate conceptions the can best express in poetry.
-Alternately, a memory, often remote, will drift up to his consciousness of its own accord or as a result of some exterior stimulus.
-The subsequent poem communicates the meaning he has discovered in the memory and/or observation/experience.
+Usually, external phenomena or experience generate conceptions that can best be expressed in poetry.
+Alternately, a memory, often remote, will drift up to one's consciousness of its own accord or as a result of some exterior stimulus.
+The subsequent poem communicates the meaning one has discovered in the memory and/or observation/experience.

 "John displays realistic and graphic images in his poetry that we can all relate to while reminiscing.
 After reading each of John's poems, I had to take a minute and reflect upon some of my past experiences.
 It is comforting how he can write and inspire calmness, fantasy and realism."- Perry Terrell, editor/owner, Conceit Magazine/Perry Terrell Publishing

 "Poetry which encourages me to move is the poetry I like best.
 Mr. Zedolik inspires movement with eloquent lines such as 'I sailed the pages,' and 'To the place beyond the birds,' and 'I have not seen the stars in days.'
 Art is a searching for growth; it is a constant seeking for betterment.
 May the words of Mr. Zedolik inspire all readers just as they have inspired me."-Melanie M. Eyth

 "'Astute and aware observations of the real world, both past and present, tinged with a touch of irony and mischievousness.
 Above all Zedolik's work is pleasingly accessible, subtle, and with revealing insights into time and place."-David Pike, editor, Pulsar Poetry Magazine / Webzine